PyLadiesBerlin/resources/workshops/0_installation_party/README.md

 python --version
 ```

-Linux and macOS might be familiar with terminals, if you are using windows you
+Linux and macOS users might be familiar with terminals, if you are using windows you
 can try executing `cmd` from your applications, it should open a black window
 where you can write.